VladRico/yaarp-spoof/README.md

 ## Troubleshoot

 ### Compilation
-On kali, I had to create a symbolic link to `libcap.so.1`:
+On kali compiling with`gcc`, I had to create a symbolic link to `libcap.so.1`:

 ```
 # Adapt it to the version of your libpcap.so.1.xxx
 ln -s /usr/lib/x86_64-linux-gnu/libpcap.so.1.10.3 /usr/lib/x86_64-linux-gnu/libpcap.so.1
 ```
+No issue when compiling with `clang`

 ### Running
 It currently tries to resolve {`target_ip1`, `target_ip2`} mac address by sending broadcast ARP requests.
 Make sure the mac addresses resolved are correct.